airsidemobile/JOSESwift/README.md

 If you receive an RSA public key from someone else, you can construct a `Data` object or a `SecKey` object from it in order to subsequently store the key in an iOS device’s keychain for example.

-First we construct a JWK from the JSON we received:
+First, we construct a JWK from the JSON we received:

 ``` swift
 let serverKeyJSON: Data = /* ... */